Recipe: Ragi & Whole Wheat Paneer Momos

 Ragi is a millet which is packed with all the essential macronutrients - carbohydrates, fibers, fats and proteins, along with noteworthy levels of key micronutrients - vitamins and minerals.
 Ragi is a rich source of calcium which is required for healthy bones and teeth.
 In addition, ragi contains considerable quantities of vitamins C and E, to boost immunity, and skin and hair health.

 Paneer is an excellent source of protein and contains relatively few calories.
 100 gm of paneer has almost 18 gm of protein.
-It is also packed with many nutrients, such as B vitamins, calcium, phosphorus and selenium.
+Paneer is also rich in calcium, which is good for strong teeth and bones.
+It is also packed with other nutrients, such as B vitamins, phosphorus, and selenium.